euphorie/osha.oiradoc/docs/manuals/editor2.rst

     * **Title**:
-        The title will appear prominently above the profile question, in the beginning of the OiRA tool, during the **Preparation** phase of the risk assessment, before any risks are identified or evaluated (the so-called **Identification** and **Evaluation** phases).
+        The title will appear prominently above the profile question, in the beginning of the OiRA tool, during the **Preparation** phase of the risk assessment, and also inside the navigation of the tool.

         Don't put a full-stop after the title.
-A number isn't needed either.
+A number isn't needed, either.

     * **Question**:
         This is the question that determines whether the profile question's